Peter-Nhan/Peter-Nhan.github.io/_posts/2021-06-03-Webhook-Python-Flask-WebUI.md

 ***
 ### Summary
 Bootstraping the HTML, means you do not need to know a lot about HTML.
-Combined that with Flask and you quickly and easily great looking portal or webpages.
+Combined that with Flask and you quickly and easily create great looking portal or webpages.

 **Coming Up Next:** Going to have a go at dockerising the python code and point out any pitfalls during the process.